Our high-performance, ENERGY STAR certified SaniDry™ Sedona dehumidifier.

 Excess humidity can spur the growth of mold, which not good news for allergy sufferers.

-The only machine that is going to get the results you need for your basement dehumidification is the SaniDry™ Basement Air System.
-We offer two SaniDry models: the SaniDry Sedona and the SaniDry XP.
-Both are equipped with a high-capacity, high-efficiency system, that can remove as much as 100 pints (47.318 L) of water per day out of your basement air.
+The only machine that is going to get the results you need for your basement dehumidification is the SaniDry™ Sedona Basement Air System.
+This state-of-the-art unit is equipped with a high-capacity, high-efficiency system, that can remove as much as 100 pints (47.318 L) of water per day out of your basement air.

 A powerful blower moves the conditioned, dry air around your room to dry the building materials and personal items in the remodeled basement.